paulmillr/noble-bls12-381/README.md

 - `DST` `BLS_SIG_BLS12381G2_XMD:SHA-256_SSWU_RO_POP_`
 - `RAND_BITS` `64`

+Filecoin uses little endian byte arrays for private keys - so ensure to reverse byte order if you'll use it with FIL.

 ## Speed

 To achieve the best speed out of all JS / Python implementations, the library employs optimizations: